cyrusdiego/Music_Visualizer/README.md

 ## Cyrus Diego and Daniel Rojas-Cardona
 --------------------------------------------------------------------------------
 # DESCRIPTION:
+This is our final project for CMPUT 275 Winter 2019

 Using music files (.wav) as our source of data, we implemented our own fast fourier transform (FFT) function that reads in raw audio data and performs a fourier transform to determine the frequencies playing at each second.